gbesnard/nand-to-tetris/README.md

 ## Tools
 For original Nand2Tetris, use the course provided tools.

-For VHDL :
+For VHDL:

 - ghdl
 - gtkwave

-## TODO
+## Todo
 - Part > 4 for original nand2tetris.
 - Simple computer in VHDL with no IO.
 - Simple compiler for JACK.
-- Try to make an interactive simulation in VHDL following [https://www.fpgarelated.com/showarticle/20.php].
+- Try to make an interactive simulation in VHDL following https://www.fpgarelated.com/showarticle/20.php.
-- Try to port it to a real FPGA board.
+- Try to port it to an FPGA board.